dcblack/sc-platform/README.md

 This document is maintained with the rest of the project on GitHub at <https://github.com/dcblack/sc-platform>.

-Tip: If you are reading this document in raw text, you will notice unique labels in this document.
+Tip: If you are reading this document in VIM (or any variant) text, you will notice unique labels in this document.
 For instance, this section starts an HTML anchor with an attribute value inside double quotes.
 If you are in Vim (vi or gvim too), you can place the cursor on the word and press asterisk `*`, which will take you to the table of contents.
 Another press will bring you back.
 So you can quickly navigate anywhere from the table of contents! :-)

 This document was created as a MarkDown text file.

-- Best viewed with a Markdown rendering tool (e.g. MacDown, ReText or Atom).
+- Best viewed with a Markdown rendering tool (e.g. [Typora](https://www.typora.io), [ReText](https://www.fossmint.com/retext-a-powerful-text-editor-for-markdown-and-restructuredtext/) or [Atom](https://www.atom.io)).
 - Or generate HTML, PDF or DOC using pandoc <http://pandoc.org/installing.html>
 - Do not edit derived files
 - For apps that view/edit markdown see <https://github.com/karthik/markdown_science/wiki/Tools-to-support-your-markdown-authoring>.